y-ivanov-vx/7pass-migrations-validate/README.md

 that have been processed so far.
 Other field names indicate the type of error encountered and the value is an array of corresponding line numbers.
 Note that the array of line numbers is capped to the first 50 elements for each error.
+Also note that the email duplicity check gathers all emails in a hash as the file is being processed so that it can determine email duplicities when the whole file is parsed.
+This can be memory intensive for very large files and it can be disabled via parameter.